 Step 7b.
 Retimer: The simulation platform uses the impulse responses returned by Rx1's AMI\Init in step 3 to perform a statistical simulation of channel 1.
 The simulation platform uses the impulse responses returned by Rx2's AMI\Init in step 6 to perform a statistical simulation of channel 2.

-A mixture of Redrivers and Retimers can be cascaded in a channel.
+IBIS does not prohibit the use of multiple Repeaters, or a mixture of Redrivers and Retimers, cascaded in a channel.